Merkur Progress Review – Going strong since the 1950’s

 When holding this razor at around 30 – 40 degrees loosely in the hand, the head balances perfectly against the skin, and this encourages the razor to do the work rather than hand pressure.
 Merkur razors all seem to be great on the balance front.

-The Merkur Progress might not be the most attractive looking razor to some users, with its whitish-colored knob for adjusting on the end of the handle and its big head, but it’s very functional.
+The razor might not be the most attractive looking razor to some users, with its whitish-colored knob for adjusting on the end of the handle and its big head, but it’s very functional.
 The chrome finish makes it look attractive, though.

 One aspect I love about this razor and the Merkur Futur is the large reservoirs that help with drainage under the blade.
 Merkur improved this feature on the Futur by adding drainage gaps at the bottom of the head.

 The head is bulky because of the blade adjustment feature.
-Some guys might find this tricky when shaving under the nose area that’s easily overcome when moving the nose over to the side slightly.
+Some guys might find this tricky when shaving under the nose area, which is easily overcome when moving the nose slightly over to the side.

 Although there is a mechanism and spring inside that makes it an adjustable razor, I have not found any reports stating it became faulty or broke, even after many years of use.